On This Page: [hide]

 Break Up Major Assignments

 Divide major assignments into smaller graded components that build on each other.
 This “scaffolding” approach requires students to incorporate feedback on earlier assignments to improve their later assignments.
+The CTE’s guidance on assignment design explains how making such changes can positively harness student motivation and deter academic dishonesty.

-Distribute the Grading
+Distribute Grading

 Assess Student Workload